jennyEckstein/jennyEckstein/README.md

-Software Engineer at Lifion by ADP | Founding Member of Tech Ladies | Mother of 🐈
+Software Engineer at Lifion by ADP | Mother of 🐈